Discrete time crystal enabled by Stark many-body localization

 In this Letter, we propose a clean kicked Floquet model inspired by Stark MBL.
 It has various nontrivial and interesting properties, including robust subharmonic response as conventional DTC and other novel timescales similar to those reported in kicked PXP model and Rydberg atom experiments \cite{doi:10.1126/science.abg2530, maskara_discrete_2021}.
 The subharmonic response is robust against imperfection and doesn't depend on special initial states, which is a signal for nontrivial DTC phase.
 Since the existence of DTC order doesn't depend on the strong disorder, it can be naturally realized on the quantum hardware relying on fewer quantum computational resources and experimental trials.

 {\bf Model:} The Floquet unitary for the model considered in the Letter reads:

 where

 $X$ and $Z$ are Pauli matrices, $\epsilon$ is the imperfection in the driving. $H_{1}$ is the kicked term, when $\epsilon = 0$, $U_{1} = \prod_{j}X_{j}$ and all the spins flip exactly; $H_{2}$ has two terms: one is a linear Zeeman field for Stark MBL; the other one is a linear $zz$ interaction.
-The linear term for interaction is important to stabilize DTC similar to the case discussed in \cite{mi_time-crystalline_2021} (see also in the Supplemental Materials).
+The linear term for interaction is important to stabilize DTC similar to the case discussed in \cite{mi_time-crystalline_2021} (see also in the Supplemental Materials (SM) \footnote{See Supplemental Material at URL (to be added) for details, including the following: (1) the perturbation theory for dominant-subleading $\pi$-pair pattern, (2) analysis of different timescales, (3) the Fourier transform on the fidelity dynamics, (4) the numerical results for different imperfection $\epsilon$, (5) level statistics for many-body localization, (6) the numerical results with different choices of $J_z$ and $W$, (7) the dynamics of autocorrelator, (8) phase transition and the impact of the generic interaction, (9) the realization of DTC on quantum computers, and Refs. \cite{santagati_witnessing_2018, liu_probing_2021, PhysRevLett.110.084101, PhysRevLett.100.070502, jian_long-range_2015}.}).
 The reason is that the linear Zeeman field, as well as the Stark MBL, will be suppressed by the imperfection $\epsilon$.
 Therefore we need some nonuniform interaction to stabilize the MBL phase.
 Different from the random MBL DTC case where a strong disorder in $zz$ interaction is added, we here instead also use a linear $zz$ interaction.

 When $\epsilon=0$, the quasi-eigenstates of $U^{0}_{F}$ can be written as:

 whose eigenvalues are,

 respectively, where $\vert z \rangle $ is the product state and $\vert -z \rangle = \prod_{j}X_{j} \vert z \rangle$. $\vert + \rangle$ and $\vert - \rangle$ form a so-called $\pi$-pair in which quasi-eigenenergy difference equals $\pi$.
 For simplicity, we use quasi-eigenenergy $\varepsilon_{F}$ of $\vert + \rangle$ to represent this $\pi$-pair.
 And for any product state $\vert z \rangle$, it can be represented by a superposition of a $\pi$-pair of quasi-eigenstates,